 - funding issues

 - hiring and training initial and additional staff and subject matter experts (SMEs)

 - implementing relevant and supporting policies and procedures

-- requirements for a CSIRT infrastructure
+- requirements for an incident handling infrastructure

 - implementation and operational issues and strategies